Roman St. Albans

 with Museum Curator, David Thorold, to see some of the published material from the Wheeler collection, plus other artefacts from Verulamium not currently on display.

-13:00 - Lunch will be provided at a local public house.
+13:45 - A light lunch will be provided at a local public house.